mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### **Gas-vent system**

 Gas-vent recoil compensation systems are barrel-mounted accessories that vent a weapon’s barrel gases at a specific vector to counter muzzle climb.
 Once installed, a gas-vent cannot be removed.
-Gas-vent systems remove the Disadvantage from Burst Fire.
+Gas-vent systems remove the DISADVANTAGE from Burst Fire.

 #### **Hidden arm slide**